sumitmalik51/accelerating-natural-language-processing-development-with-azure-machine-learning/Exercise0.md

 # Exercise 1: Login to your Jupyterhub Portal.
 In this exercise you will Log into your **jupyterhub portal** using your labvm username and Password from your Environment details page.
 1. Click on Environment Details Tab on this Page to view your Azure Lab credentials details.
-Use these deatils to login into the JupyterHub Portal.<br/>
+Use these details to login into the JupyterHub Portal.<br/>
       ![](images/username.png)
 ### Login to Jupyterhub Portal
 1. Copy the **jupyterhub URL** from your Lab credentials details page and navigate it in a new tab.